 Double-check: Frozen potatoes are not always gluten-free.
 Read the label for additives.

 - Meats: fresh, or frozen.

-Double check: marinated, or processed meats like your sausages, tocino, tapa.
-Check label for additives.
+Double-check: marinated, or processed meats like your sausages, tocino, tapa.
+Check the label for additives.

-- Cheese & Dairy: all-natural cheese are naturally gluten-free.
+- Cheese & Dairy: all-natural cheese is naturally gluten-free

 Befriend the Label

-FDA only allows packaged foods with less than 20ppm of gluten to be labeled “gluten-free” , so this is a good guide.
+FDA only allows packaged foods with less than 20ppm of gluten to be labeled “gluten-free”, so checking for the label would be a good rule of thumb.
 But even without the gluten-free food stamp, some packaging already add helpful information on their labels, so you may know which ones to stay away from.
-Check the label if it has been manufactured in the same facility that also processes food containing gluten, or if the product may contain gluten.
+Check also for information if it has been manufactured in the same facility that also processes food containing gluten, or if the product may contain gluten.

 Know What To Look For

 BUT without the gluten-free label still in most packaged foods today, grocery shopping can be a much more complicated task than we may like.
 To make it easier, first, check for obvious gluten sources: